AuroraTD/Portfolio/README.md

     This repo is a  portfolio of work that I have done while pursuing my Masters of Computer Science.
     It is not complete.
         - It excludes some early work that was not under source control and is now difficult to retrieve.
-        - It excludes some non-code work.
+        - It excludes a lot of non-code work.
         - It excludes all work that I have done for employers, out of concern for intellectual property rights.

 Organization